DoNewsCode/core/doc/tutorial.md

 	ProvideGRPC(server *grpc.Server)
 }

-// CloserProvider provides a shutdown function that will be called when service exits. type CloserProvider interface {
+// CloserProvider provides a shutdown function that will be called when the service exits. type CloserProvider interface {
 	ProvideCloser()
 }